Grant McDonald (Canadian football)

-Grant McDonald (born July 14, 1999) is a Canadian football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He was drafted by the Edmonton Elks with the 14th overall selection in the 2021 CFL Draft.
+Grant McDonald (born July 14, 1999) is a Canadian former professional football linebacker who played for the Edmonton Elks and Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was drafted by the Elks with the 14th overall selection in the 2021 CFL draft.
 From 2018 to 2019, he played U Sports football for the University of Calgary Dinos, where he was a Vanier Cup champion in 2019.
 Prior to transferring to Calgary in 2018, he attended and played one season for the University of Maine Black Bears of the Colonial Athletic Association (CAA) in the NCAA Division I Football Championship Subdivision (FCS) in 2017.

-Early life & high school career
+Early life

 McDonald began playing football at age 9 for the Delta Rams in his hometown of Tsawwassen, British Columbia.
 He also played lacrosse growing up.

 In high school, he attended and played football for the South Delta Secondary School Sun Devils in Tsawwassen.
 At South Delta, he was a two-way standout player, playing both offense and defense at running back and linebacker, respectively.
 He was regarded as one of the most dominant players in the highest level Canadian high school league of the British Columbia Secondary Schools Football Association (BCSSFA) in which he played, according to Bleacher Report.

 In 2014, as a 10th grader, he led South Delta to a division championship, including scoring two touchdowns in title game and being named the AAA Provincial Championship game MVP.

 In 2015, as a junior linebacker and running back, he led the BCSSFA Division AAA in tackles (103) and yards per carry (9.2), and ranked second in rushing yards (1,217) in 11 games played.
 He also recorded an interception on defense and scored 16 touchdowns on offensive.

 In 2016, as a junior, he struggled with an ankle injury, which forced him to miss several games.
 He returned to the field to help the Sun Devils reach the provincial semifinals.
 His junior performance earned him 2016 Canada Football Chat All-Canadians First Team honors.
 He was honored as the South Delta Secondary Sportsperson of the Year and the 2017 Young Athlete of the Year.

 As a college football recruit, he was the No. 9 overall high school prospect and No. 1 linebacker in Canada, per Canada Football Chat.
 He committed to attend and play college football at the University of Maine over offers from British Columbia, Calgary, Regina, Western, Manitoba, Buffalo, and North Dakota.

 College career

 2017 (Maine)

 McDonald entered his freshman season for the Maine Black Bears as a tight end, a new position at which he had never played previously.
-During the Black Bears’ 2017 season, he appeared in nine games with the majority of his playing time coming on special teams, where he recorded seven tackles and a forced fumble.
+During the Black Bears' 2017 season, he appeared in nine games with the majority of his playing time coming on special teams, where he recorded seven tackles and a forced fumble.